-The landing zone must be 100’X100’ during the day or night and be free of obstacles, hazards and debris.
+The landing zone must be 100’X100’ during the day and 125'x125' at night and be free of obstacles, hazards and debris.
 The site should be firm, avoiding slopes greater than five degrees if at all possible.
 Soft sand or dirt landing sites should be wet down while LIFE FORCE is enroute.

 When the LZ Commander has a visual contact on the aircraft, they should give their location related to clock position.
 A proper guide to use is what relation your position is to the inbound aircraft.